-As their hub or North American automotive manufacturing, Honda utilizes the robust workforce to produce more than one-third of their North American light vehicles in two local plants.
+As their headquarters of North American automotive manufacturing, Honda utilizes the robust workforce to produce more than one-third of their North American light vehicles in two local plants.

 More than 1/3 of Honda's North America light vehicle manufacturing takes place in the Columbus Region.